kykrueger/openbis/ui-test/README.txt

 How to run the tests against already running openBIS?
 =====================================================

-See method SeleniumTest.initWebDriver().
+See method SeleniumTest.initialization().
 Variables asUrl and dssUrl control which AS/DSS instance the tests are run against.
 If those variables are not set, new AS and DSS will be started.

 In comments in that method, there are few examples.